 If you have dry mouth, your oral health might also be at risk.
 Those with dry mouth may be suffering from diseases like diabetes mellitus, rheumatoid arthritis, Sjogren’s syndrome, pernicious anemia or bulimia that alters the content or flow of saliva.
 People who are undergoing radiation therapy directed to the neck or head or receiving chemotherapy with medications that cause xerostomia may also suffer from dry mouth.

 Visiting your dentist offers some benefits.
-One of these is early detection of gum disease.
+One of these is the early detection of gum disease.
 Various oral problems can exist before you start feeling any symptom.
-On a regular basis, visiting your dentist will help you to have a better understanding of the state of your teeth, gums and overall oral health.
+Regularly, visiting your dentist will help you to have a better understanding of the state of your teeth, gums and overall oral health.
 You want to determine and treat oral problems early before it becomes complicated.
 Putting off regular dental care is never a good idea.
 Protect your smile!

 You and your doctor can determine how often you should go to his or her clinic for a check-up.
 The general rule is visiting a dentist at least once a year.
 However, you need to increase your visits if you have dental problems.
 You can also get a second opinion if you are not satisfied with the number of visits you’re doing right now.